nadiamariduena/python-intro-2024-privat/z_OS_onPython.md

 ### In Django

  🔸file uploads are handled through Django's form handling capabilities, which includes built-in support for file uploads and validation.

+#### Here are a few alternatives and built-in options for handling file uploads in Python:

+Flask-Uploads: Simplifies file uploads in Flask applications.